squizzdotcom/squizz-platform-api-java-library/README.md

 ##Send and Procure Purchase Order From Supplier Endpoint##

-The SQUIZZ.com platform's API has an endpoint that allows an orgnisation to import a purchase order. and have it procured/converted into sales order of a designated supplier organisation.
+The SQUIZZ.com platform's API has an endpoint that allows an orgnisation to import a purchase order. and have it procured/converted into a sales order of a designated supplier organisation.
 This endpoint allows a customer organisation to commit to buy goods and services of an organisation, and have the order processed, and delivered by the supplier organisation.
 The endpoint relies upon a connection first being made between organisations within the SQUIZZ.com platform.
 The endpoint relies upon being able to find matching supplier products as what has been ordered.